xyproto/orbiton/README.md

 ## Known bugs

-* Lines longer than the terminal width are not handled gracefully.
+* Files with lines longer than the terminal width are not handled gracefully.
+* Word wrap sometimes break a word at the wrong position.

 ## Spinner